Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

 You can list all scheduled alarms, and cancel alarms either one by one or all at once:

--   To list all scheduled alarms, use the `GetAllScheduledAlarms()` method of the [Tizen.Applications.AlarmManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.AlarmManager.html) class:
+-   To list all scheduled alarms, use the `GetAllScheduledAlarms()` method of the [Tizen.Applications.AlarmManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.AlarmManager.html) class:

-    ```
+    ```csharp
     List<Alarm> alarms;

     alarms = (List<Alarm>)AlarmManager.GetAllScheduledAlarms();
     ```

-- To cancel a single scheduled alarm, use the `Cancel()` method of the [Tizen.Applications.Alarm](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Alarm.html) class:
+- To cancel a single scheduled alarm, use the `Cancel()` method of the [Tizen.Applications.Alarm](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Alarm.html) class:

-    ```
+    ```csharp
     Tizen.Applications.AppControl appControl = new Tizen.Applications.AppControl();
     Alarm myAlarm;